soroktree/saasblog/README.md

 * Authorization: Devise

 * Payment Platform: Stripe using gem 'Stripe' wich includes
-  - Stripe products means different subscription plans
+  - Create Stripe products that means different subscription plans
   - Stripe checkout session Billing Portal where we can select subscription plan and pay for it
   - Stripe Webhooks to update payment details